From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 • You’re tossing and turning, sleeping too much, stress-eating, or skipping meals altogether.

-• Your physical rhythms are off.
+• Your physical rhythms are off and your body starts reflecting your stress load.

 6. Decreased Resilience